gsheppar/Prisma-SD-WAN-Upgrade/README.md

 The purpose of this script is to pre-stage code to a set of IONs from a CSV file and then upgrade a set of IONs from a CSV file.

 #### Features
- - ./get_ions.py can be used to get all branch IONs.
+ - ./get_ions.py can be used to get all IONs.
 You can then remove any IONs you want before using this to run your download and upgrade scripts

+ - ./site_health_check.py can be used to do some pre and post checks from your list of IONs

  - ./download_code.py can be used to pre-stage an ION code to a set of devices from a CSV file